Barnaff/UnityRuntimeAtlas/README.md

 | `GrowthStrategy` | Double | How atlas grows when full |
 | `Algorithm` | MaxRects | Packing algorithm |

-## Editor Tools
+## 🛠️ Editor Tools

-The package includes comprehensive editor tools for debugging and managing atlases:
+The package includes comprehensive editor tools for debugging and managing atlases at runtime.

-### Debug Window
+### Atlas Debug Window
 **Window > Runtime Atlas Packer > Debug Window**

+Real-time atlas inspection and management:

-- View all active atlases with real-time statistics
+- **Atlases Tab**: View all active atlases with statistics (size, fill ratio, entry count, memory usage)
+- **Renderers Tab**: See all atlas renderers in the scene and their bound entries
+- **Statistics Tab**: Global memory and performance statistics across all atlases
+- **Tools Tab**: Create/manage atlases, repack, and bulk operations
-- See all entries in each atlas with UV coordinates
+- **Textures Tab**: Browse all entries in selected atlas with UV coordinates

+**Key Features**:
+- 🔍 Live preview of atlas texture with entry highlighting
-- Add/remove textures via drag-and-drop
+- ➕ Drag-and-drop textures to add to atlas
-- Export atlases as PNG files
+- 💾 Export atlases as PNG files
-- View all atlas renderers in the scene
-- Repack atlases to reclaim fragmented space
+- 🔄 Repack atlases to reclaim fragmented space
+- 📊 Real-time statistics with auto-refresh

+**Important**: Atlases created with `AtlasPacker.GetOrCreate()` or `AtlasPacker.Pack()` will automatically appear in the Debug Window.
+Direct instantiation with `new RuntimeAtlas()` won't be tracked.

-### Profiler
+### Profiler Window
 **Window > Runtime Atlas Packer > Profiler**

 - Track all atlas operations (add, remove, resize, repack)